 Expert Team: Global Initiative on Polarization

 Hilary Pennington is Ford Foundation’s executive vice president of programs.
-She oversees all of our programs globally, working closely across programs and offices to ensure strategic, meaningful, and well-aligned global grant making.
+She oversees all of the foundation’s programs globally, working closely across programs and offices to ensure strategic, meaningful, and well-aligned global grant making.
 She also oversees the foundation’s BUILD program, and the Office of Strategy and Learning.
 Before assuming her current role, she served as the foundation’s vice president for Education, Creativity, and Free Expression.

 A national expert on postsecondary education and intergenerational change, Hilary joined the foundation in 2013.
 Earlier, she was an independent consultant whose clients included the Next American University project of the New America Foundation and Arizona State University.
 She also led the Generations Initiative, a project funded by national foundations to develop effective responses to the dramatic demographic shifts occurring in the United States.